Louis Couperus Museum: The museum

-The museum houses various objects related to Couperus, such as manuscripts and personal belongings.
-The rooms are stylistically designed to give the impression of how the residence would have appeared in Couperus' day and age.
-It features Couperus' desk, and a portrait of his father, John Ricus Couperus.
-Twice a year the museum organises exhibitions on themes concerning Couperus' work or life.
-In addition to the themed exhibitions, the museum organises walking-tours along places of significance to Couperus and his work, such as the houses where characters from his novels lived.
+The museum housed various objects related to Couperus, such as manuscripts and personal belongings.
+The rooms were stylistically designed to give the impression of how the residence would have appeared in Couperus' day and age.
+It featured Couperus' desk, and a portrait of his father, John Ricus Couperus.
+Twice a year the museum organised exhibitions on themes concerning Couperus' work or life.
+In addition to the themed exhibitions, the museum organised walking-tours along places of significance to Couperus and his work, such as the houses where characters from his novels lived.

-Couperus' desk, manuscripts and personal letters form part of the collection of the Letterkundig Museum.
-Other items, such as Couperus' collected publications and a life-sized mannequin of Couperus, belong to the collection of the museum itself.
+Couperus' desk, manuscripts and personal letters formed part of the collection of the Letterkundig Museum.
+Other items, such as Couperus' collected publications and a life-sized mannequin of Couperus, belonged to the collection of the museum itself.